nitesh31mishra/Face-Recognition-system/README.md

 **3.face_predict** file recognizes the user with some percantage of being true.Here the Computer vision face recognizer i.e.**LBPHFaceRecognizer** was used to recognize different users

-The **4.face-recognition-sytem** file is comnbined code of all 3 files which perform all the three task in single file
+**4.face-recognition-sytem** file is comnbined code of all 3 files which perform all the three task in single file

 Here are some pictures you will be seeing for your **dataset** folder  and your detected and recognised face.